 Detailing them both here, will enable you to quickly determine which might be better for you.

 You can save on tickets, tours, and hotels through my affiliations.
 If you make purchases through some links in this post, I may be compensated.
 Our editorial guidelines.

 The London Pass is a sightseeing card that has enabled up to 3 million visitors to see many top London attractions, while also saving time and money in the process.

 What You Get with The London Pass

-1. Free entry to over 70 London attractions and tours.
-Current London Pass attractions include: Tower of London, Westminster Abbey, St. Paul’s Cathedral, Shakespeare’s Globe Theatre, Thames River Cruise, London Zoo, Windsor Castle and more.
+1. Free entry to over 80 London attractions and tours.
+Current London Pass attractions include Tower of London, Westminster Abbey, St. Paul’s Cathedral, Shakespeare’s Globe Theatre, Thames River Cruise, London Zoo, Windsor Castle, and more.
 The full list is available online.

-3. Free 1-Day Hop on, Hop off Bus Tour to explore London and discover its iconic landmarks.
-I’m a fan of these tours because in a city where the subway is such a main mode of transportation, it’s easy to forget about what’s above ground.
-It also helps London visitors get the lay of the land and see multiple attractions at the same time.
-Get the Hop On, Hop Off Bus Tour details.
+3. Free 1-Day Hop-on, Hop-off Bus Tour to explore London and discover its iconic landmarks.
+I’m a fan of these tours because, in a city where the subway is such a main transportation mode, it’s easy to forget about what’s above ground.
+It also helps London visitors get the lay of the land and see multiple attractions simultaneously.
+Get the Hop-on, Hop-off Bus Tour details.